 Soloing brings heightened awareness.

-As a solo adventurer, I feel much more prepared and aware of my surroundings.
+When I’m on my own, I feel much more aware of my surroundings.
 I’m completely dialed into what I’m doing and the choices I’m making.
 Perhaps most importantly, I know my limits and I’m never afraid to turn around.

 When I head out on my own, I’m rarely out there on a whim.
 I’ve spent a lot of time researching the area I’m about to travel through.
 I know the terrain, likely conditions, landmarks, and weather.